 Leo R. Gray

 The late Leo R. Gray was an aviator who fought in World War II with the famed Tuskegee Airmen, retiring in 1984 as a U.S. Air Force Reserve Lieutenant Colonel.
 Following the war, he went to college on the GI Bill and achieved a noteworthy 30-year career with the U.S. Department of Agriculture.
-A recipient of the Congressional Gold Medal, he was an award-winning civic and veterans’ leader and inspirational speaker.
+A collective recipient of the Congressional Gold Medal, he was an award-winning civic and veterans’ leader and inspirational speaker.
 He passed away in 2016.

 Col. Bruce J. Host